 An important note: How to publish your privacy notices in different languages.

 In the past, we automatically published your privacy notice as soon as you made changes in GDPR365.
 We’ve now introduced the ‘Publish’ element to allow you more quality control.

 If you make changes to your data mapping, or to your content when you’re editing it with ‘Use my own content’, then your privacy notices must be published for the changes you’ve made to be pushed live (to the public-facing URL we provide you with to place on your website).
 If you don’t PUBLISH, then your changes won’t be committed to the URL.

 Please note!
 You don’t need to change the code.
 If the code has already been copied to your website, you don’t need to change it – you just need to publish the changes and they’ll reflect in the code.

-Book an appointment with me if you’re unclear about the changes, or want to ask anything else about GDPR365.
+Book an appointment with one our team member below, if you’re unclear about the changes, or want to ask anything else about our software.